Seafood sourced using ropeless fishing systems can end deadly whale entanglements

 The problem

-More than 650,000 marine mammals are unintentionally killed or seriously injured by fishing gear every year.
-Of these, more than 300,000 are whales, dolphins and porpoises.
+Each year, more than 650,000 marine mammals are unintentionally killed or seriously injured by fishing gear.
+Of these, more than 300,000 are whales, dolphins, and porpoises.
 Accidental entanglement in fishing ropes and buoy lines is a leading cause of death and injury of many large whale species in the United States and internationally.
 In some populations, almost every whale has been entangled at least once.
 Entanglement is an urgent conservation and animal welfare issue that must be addressed.

 What happens when a whale is entangled?

-• Whales may drown within minutes or experience prolonged traumatic deaths.
+• Whales may drown within minutes or die after experiencing prolonged, traumatic suffering over months or even years.

-• Ropes and line may cut into muscle and bone, resulting in agonizing injuries and infections.
+• Ropes and lines may cut into muscle and bone, resulting in agonizing injuries and infections.

 • Entanglements around the blow hole can restrict the airway, making it difficult to breathe.